 - Dramatic changes in eating and sleeping habits

-- Inability to cope with daily activities or challenges
+- Inability to cope with daily activities and unexplained changes in work or school performance

 - Defiance of authority, truancy, or vandalism

-- Substance abuse, including alcoholism, or use of illegal drugs
+- Substance abuse, including alcoholism and/or illegal drug dependency

 - Unexplained physical ailments